Carers' expenses for conference attendance

 - normally one per year per person (funds permitting, to be kept under review).

-- Applications will be assessed by a sub-group of the Good Practice Committee, drawn from the permanent faculty members and the Head of Administration.
+- Applications will be assessed by a sub-group of the Equality, Diversity & Inclusion Committee, drawn from the permanent faculty members and the Head of Administration.

 HMRC guidance states that childcare and other costs can be reimbursed tax and NI-free if they are connected with work-related training.
 Here are some relevant extracts: